samilenl/book-bibliophile-blog/README.md

 To set up and run the websites locally, follow these steps:

-Clone the repository:
+- Clone the repository:
 ```
    git clone https://github.com/samilenl/book-bibliophile-blog.git
 ```

-Install the dependencies for both websites:
+- Install the dependencies for the websites:
 ```
    cd book-bibliophile-blog
    npm install
 ```

-Configure the necessary environment variables for each website, such as database connection details and authentication secrets.
+- Configure the necessary environment variables for each website, such as database connection details and authentication secrets.

-Start the main blog website:
+- Start the website:
 ```
-   cd main-blog-website
    npm start
 ```